 So the Monterey Jazz Festival asked Boots Road Group to consult on a 60th Anniversary marketing strategy, one that would update their message and the way it’s delivered, while protecting both the event’s artistic integrity and its deep connection with its existing fans.

 We worked with Festival staff to identify key audience segments they wanted to reach, and then to define what it was about the festival people in those segments would value most.

 For all but the most dedicated connoisseurs, this went beyond great jazz.
 The festival envelops attendees in an experience that also includes celebration, food, friends, family, discovery, and the natural beauty of the setting on the California coast.

 One audience might be people who have come for years, and are now bringing children and grandchildren, for whom the festival is a family tradition and a cultural touchstone.

 Another might be young people who are excited by new discoveries and hungry for authenticity.

 Another might be tourists sampling an event that helps define the essence of Monterey.

-From the first day in March when tickets became available, sales were up significantly — and they stayed up all the way to three packed September days of performances by Herbie Hancock, Chick Corea, Dee Dee Bridgewater and hundreds of other great artists.
+From the first day tickets became available in the Spring, sales were up significantly — and they stayed up all the way to three packed September days of performances by Herbie Hancock, Chick Corea, Dee Dee Bridgewater and hundreds of other great artists.